Azure/azure-kusto-microhack1/README.md

 ### Task 8: Aggregations and string operations 🎓

+📆 Use table: `LogisticsTelemetryHistorical`

-Write a query to find out how many records have a `deviceId` starting with 'x'.
+✍🏻 Write a query over the historical data to find out how many records have a `deviceId` starting with 'x'.

-Write another query to find out how many records have a `deviceId` starting with 'x', per device ID (aggregated by deviceId).
+✍🏻 Write another query to find out how many records have a `deviceId` starting with 'x', per device ID (aggregated by deviceId).

 Example result for the second query:

 ![Count by](/assets/images/count_by.png)

 [String operators - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/datatypes-string-operators)
 [summarize operator - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/summarizeoperator)

 ---

 ### Task 9: Render a chart 🎓

+📆 Use table: `LogisticsTelemetryHistorical`

-Write a query to find out how many records start with "x", per device ID (aggregated by device ID) and render a piechart.
+✍🏻 Write a query over the historical data to find out how many records start with "x", per device ID (aggregated by device ID) and render a piechart.

 Example result: